What Is Mild Cognitive Impairment?Admin2022-07-27T10:13:35-04:00

 Having more trouble coming up with words than other people of the same age

 Movement difficulties and problems with the sense of smell have also been linked to MCI.

 Family and friends may notice memory lapses, and the person with MCI may worry about losing his or her memory.
 These worries may prompt the person to see a doctor for diagnosis.

 Researchers have found that more people with MCI than those without it go on to develop Alzheimer’s.
 However, not everyone who has MCI develops Alzheimer’s disease.
-About 8 of every 10 people who fit the definition of amnestic MCI go on to develop Alzheimer’s disease within 7 years.
-In contrast, 1 to 3 percent of people older than 65 who have normal cognition will develop Alzheimer’s in any one year.
+About eight of every 10 people who fit the definition of amnestic MCI go on to develop Alzheimer’s disease within seven years.
+In contrast, one to three percent of people older than 65 who have normal cognition will develop Alzheimer’s in any one year.

 Research suggests genetic factors may play a role in who will develop MCI, as they do in Alzheimer’s.
 Studies are underway to learn why some people with MCI progress to Alzheimer’s and others do not.

-Because MCI may be an early sign of Alzheimer’s disease, it’s important to see a doctor or specialist every 6 to 12 months.
+Because MCI may be an early sign of Alzheimer’s disease, it’s important to see a doctor or specialist every six to 12 months.